EKS Default Namespace Deletion Incident Response Guide

 --resolve-conflicts OVERWRITE

-The above recovery method only works when the kube-system namespace exists and kubectl access is available.
-If the namespace itself is deleted, AWS Support is required.
+The above recovery method can only be used when the kube-system namespace exists and kubectl access is available.
+If the namespace itself has been deleted, AWS Support is required.

 4.3 Cluster-Scoped Resources

-Cluster-scoped resources not belonging to any namespace can also impact the entire cluster if deleted or modified.
+Cluster-scoped resources that do not belong to any namespace can also affect the entire cluster when deleted or modified.

-system:node/system:nodebinding: Deletion causes all nodes lose API Server communicationsystem:kube-controller-manager: Deletion causes controller manager to stopsystem:kube-scheduler: Deletion causes Pod scheduling to stop
+system:node/system:nodebinding: Deletion causes all nodes to lose communication with API Serversystem:kube-controller-manager: Deletion causes controller manager to stop operatingsystem:kube-scheduler: Deletion causes Pod scheduling to stop

 CRD (Custom Resource Definition)

-Deleting a CRD causes cascading deletion of all Custom Resources created from that CRD.
-For example, deleting the Cert-Manager Certificate CRD deletes all Certificate resources in the cluster.
+Deleting a CRD also cascading deletes all Custom Resources created from that CRD.
+For example, deleting Cert-Manager's Certificate CRD will delete all Certificate resources in the cluster.

 # ClusterRole backup example